singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 ## Threshold in Neural Network

-Wait, did I forgot to define, `b`.
-Sorry, my bad. `b` is term that we want to find so that we can find a clear separation between our classes( Reviewed and Not Reviewed in this case).
+Wait, did I forgot to define, `b`?
+Sorry, my bad.

+`b` is term that we want to find so that we can find a clear separation between our classes( Reviewed and Not Reviewed in this case).
+It is also known as **threshold/bias**.

 > What are we going to do about the features having String values?